Boulder08/chunknorris/README.md

 **--qadjust-skip**: Defines how many frames the calculation should skip to speed up the process.
 Setting skip to 1 means all frames will be used.
 - Example: --qadjust-skip 4
-- Default: 1 for resolutions less than HD and 3 for HD and above
+- Default: 1 for resolutions less than HD and 2 for HD and above with CVVDP, 3 for HD and above with other metrics.

 **--qadjust-cpu**: Defines the '--preset' parameter used by the analysis for svt-av1
 - Default: 7

-**--qadjust-workers**: Defines how many parallel workers and threads (for VSHIP) will be launched.
+**--qadjust-workers**: Defines how many parallel workers and threads (for Vship) will be launched.
 Avoid using too high values especially with UHD sources as GPU memory is often the limiting factor
 - Example: --qadjust-workers 4,1
 - Default: 1,1

-**--qadjust-target**: Defines the target Butteraugli score.
+**--qadjust-target**: Defines the target Butteraugli or CVVDP score.
 Note: if you already have run the analysis and the JSON file is found, you can use --qadjust-reuse and --qadjust-target to recalculate the final CRFs for chunks as needed.
-- Example: --qadjust-target 1.6
+- Example: --qadjust-target 9.8
 - Default: None

+**--qadjust-min-q** and **--qadjust-max-q**: Determines the range of allowed q for CVVDP based adjustment.
+This affects also the probing phase.
+- Example: --qadjust-min-q 15.0 --qadjust-max-q 32.0
+- Default: min 10.0, max 40.0

+**--cvvdp-min-luma** and **cvvdp-max-luma**: Determines which range of average luma will have a damping effect when the CVVDP based adjustment raises the q of a chunk due to a better score than the target.
+CVVDP tends to score a little too well with dark frames, and raising q will easily start removing details.
+These parameters damp the effect in order to prevent this from happening.
+- Example: --cvvdp-min-luma 0.1 --cvvdp-max-luma 0.2
+- Default: min 0.05, max 0.25 for SDR, min 0.1, max 0.5 for HDR

+**--probes**: Defines how many probing encodes will be done for estimating the CVVDP score/q curve.
+- Example: --probes 6
+- Default: 8

+**--cvvdp-model**: Defines the display model the CVVDP analysis uses.
+See https://codeberg.org/Line-fr/Vship/src/branch/main/doc/CVVDP.md for more information.
+- Example: --cvvdp-model standard_4k
+- Default: standard_4k for SDR, standard_hdr_pq for HDR

+**--cvvdp-config**: Defines the full path to an override JSON file.
+See https://codeberg.org/Line-fr/Vship/src/branch/main/doc/CVVDP.md for more information and how to use the file.
+Please note that presets.ini contains the key 'model_config_json' which you can use to autoload the file.
+The example file is one I use in my own encodes for my home theater setup.
+**It is very important to set the parameters according to your own setup to get accurate CVVDP results!**

 **encode_script**: Give the path (full or relative to the path where you run the script) to the Avisynth script you want to use for encoding.